Ethicon: Gynecare Prolift controversy

 There is some controversy around Ethicon's transvaginal meshes used on patients with female genital prolapse.

 Ethicon's Gynecare Prolift, was introduced in March 2005, bypassing FDA review.
 The company felt its basic polypropylene had already been approved and therefore it did not need to reapply for clearance for its Prolift kit.
 Three years later, when Ethicon tried to obtain clearance for its Prolift +M, the FDA was alerted to the fact that Prolift had been on the market.
 The agency approved the Prolift and Prolift +M with no penalty.
 Both were cleared through the Food and Drug Administrations 510(k) clearance process, that is clearance to sell.
 Ethicon's parent company Johnson & Johnson utilized the FDA's 510(k) clearance method, which allows a product to be sold without official FDA approval if it is based on another already approved product.
 However, in 2008, the FDA issued a Public Health Notification regarding reports of serious complications associated with transvaginal mesh devices.
 This escalated in 2011 when the agency received more than 1,000 adverse effect reports from surgical mesh manufacturers.
 The FDA decided to order Ethicon and other transvaginal mesh manufacturers to cease production until extensive testing and research on each of vaginal mesh device was conducted.
 In June 2012, following the FDA's order for additional testing, Johnson & Johnson permanently removed all Prolift products from the market.

-In one court case reported by Reuters, the plaintiff, Dianne Bellew, on whom the product had been implanted in 2009, said she was never warned about how the device could contract and erode, causing pain and scarring.
+In one court case reported by Reuters, the plaintiff, Dianne Bellew, who had been implanted with the product in 2009, said she was never warned about how the device could contract and erode, causing pain and scarring.